NETWAYS/foreman-training/installation/03_scenarios.md

 ****

-The Foreman installer allows to setup different scenarios depending on its parameters or answers in interactive mode.
+The Foreman installer allows to set up different scenarios depending on its parameters or answers in interactive mode.
 All the scenarios above are explained in the course material, commands required can be found in the Foreman manual on the project homepage.
 For the training we will use the Katello scenario and add additional Smart Proxies for Provisioning.